 Access to safe, secure, affordable housing underpins the economic and social well-being of Australian households and their communities.
-Housing provides physical shelter as well as stability and security which are the critical foundation for people to participate in education and employment and actively engage in civic and economic life.
+Housing provides physical shelter as well as stability and security that are the critical foundation for people to participate in education and employment and actively engage in civic and economic life.
 The high cost of privately renting and home purchase in recent years has led to significant levels of housing stress (housing costs greater than 30% of household income) among low and moderate income households and a significant rise in the number of people seeking assistance from homelessness service providers due to financial hardship.

-National Shelter is concerned the direction of reforms outlined in the PCs draft report are too narrowly focussed on the real and perceived problems confronting Australia's Social Housing system whilst paying too little attention to the broader housing system.
+National Shelter is concerned that the direction of reforms outlined in the Productivity Commission's draft report are too narrowly focussed on the real and perceived problems confronting Australia's social housing system whilst paying too little attention to the broader housing system.

-Australia's social housing system does a valiant job providing housing that is highly rated by tenants, provides security of tenure to almost all who reside in it and is the only housing in Australia which guarantees affordability.
-The failure of successive governments, both state and commonwealth, to invest in social housing to maintain an adequate supply of social housing is a failure of financing, policy and political will rather than a systemic failure of social housing systems.
+Australia's social housing provides housing that is highly rated by tenants, provides security of tenure to almost all who reside in it and is the only housing in Australia which guarantees affordability.
+The failure of successive governments, both State and Commonwealth, to invest in social housing to maintain an adequate supply of social housing, is a failure of financing, policy and political will rather than a systemic failure of social housing systems.

-Social housing has flaws and requires reforms which are reiterated and outlined in this submission.
+The social housing system has flaws and requires reforms reiterated and outlined by National Shelter in this submission.
 National Shelter is also concerned about the excessive reliance on market and demand led solutions underpinning the directions for reform outlined in the draft report.
 The reason we require social and affordable housing to be subsidised by governments, in a variety of ways, is because of the failure of market mechanisms to meet the demand for appropriate, affordable, safe and secure housing.

-The overall direction for reform recommended in the draft report, relies on extending Commonwealth Rent Assistance (CRA) to public housing tenants, creating a single demand side subsidy but which also increases social housing rents to market levels.
-This may reduce/remove an inequity between social housing tenants and those receiving CRA, but otherwise in similar circumstances in the private rental market, but will lead to after housing poverty of social housing tenants.
-This is due to the inadequacy of the CRA increase proposed to meet affordability thresholds and the ability or likelihood of state governments to make compensating high cost payments.
+The overall direction for reform recommended in the draft report, relies on extending Commonwealth Rent Assistance (CRA) to public housing tenants, creating a single demand side subsidy, which also increases social housing rents to market levels.
+The proposed change to CRA may reduce/remove an inequity between social housing tenants and those receiving CRA in similar circumstances in the private rental market, but it will lead to after housing poverty of social housing tenants due to the inadequacy of the CRA increase proposed to meet affordability thresholds and the ability or likelihood of State governments to make compensating high cost payments.

-National Shelter believes there are greater inequities within the private rental market between areas and regions than any equity disparity between social housing tenants and private tenants, because CRA is a flat payment with no variation between e.g. inner city Sydney and Cobar for eligible tenants.
+National Shelter believes there are greater inequities within the private rental market between areas and regions than any equity disparity between social housing tenants and private rental tenants, because CRA is a flat payment with no variation between geographic areas for example inner city Sydney and Cobar.

-National Shelter reiterates its view that whilst it supports increasing CRA for those on the maximum rate in the private rental market it does not believe the reforms suggested by the PC in its draft report are adequate to meet rental affordability, either for those low-income households in the private rental market or those in social housing who would be exposed to market rent.
+National Shelter supports increasing CRA for those on the maximum eligibility rate in the private rental market but does not support the reforms suggested in the Productivity Commission's draft report as they are inadequate to increase affordability, either for low-income households in the private rental market or those in social housing who would be exposed to market rents.